I am one of those people who loves checklists.

 I discovered that having more than one checking account allowed us to manage our money much cleaner and with more efficiency.
 Here is a little on how we organize our bank accounts.

 If you are really trying to save money or get out of debt, you need to thoroughly examine each of your monthly expenses.
-I wrote about 15 ways to cut expenses which will get you started, but always be asking yourself, “Is _______ really necessary?” or “Can I get ______ cheaper somewhere?”
+I wrote about 25 ways to save money which will get you started.

 I created a simple system for paying my bills each month.
 It made my life a lot easier and eliminated a lot of stress.
 Read more: How to Pay Monthly Bills.